 Your best chance of summiting Aconcagua.
 By Gianni Capano.
 360’s head Aconcagua Guide

-Long itinerary: We decided that for a huge objective like Aconcagua a 25-day itinerary was needed to be successful.
+Long itinerary: We decided that for a huge objective like Aconcagua, a 25-day itinerary was needed to maximise success.
 We know from experience that acclimatizing is not only relevant to high altitude but also to the mountain’s weather conditions and high-altitude camping.
-By spending time on the mountain our climbers get fully attuned to its diverse nature and weather conditions and it strengthens powerful bonds between team members.
+By spending time on the mountain, our climbers get fully attuned to its diverse nature and weather conditions and it strengthens powerful bonds between team members.

 Comfortable camps: Home away from home facilities are offered at our base camps.
-(Confluencia and Plaza de Mulas.)
-Heated recreation domes, free hot showers, free wi-fi, spacious 3-person tents for maximum 2 climbers, restaurant quality meals and permanent qualified base camp staff all add significantly to our climbers reaching the summit of Aconcagua.
+(Confluencia and Plaza de Mulas).
+Heated recreation domes, free hot showers, free wi-fi, spacious 3-person tents for maximum 2 climbers, restaurant quality meals and permanent qualified base camp staff all significantly help our climbers to reach the summit of Aconcagua.

-Back-up for ascent phase: When our climbers are enjoying a rest day us guides get to work.
-To save our clients needing to carry super heavy loads between camps the guides start on the mountain before them to locate bomb-proof camping positions and to begin to carry up food and emergency supplies.
-In addition to this we strategically employ porters to carry group luggage such as tents, stoves, fuel for the ascent phase of our program and to carry down human waste and rubbish when we descend from the high camp.
-For the summit bid we additionally employ as many qualified Argentinian mountain guides as needed to make up at least a 3 to 1 climber to guide ratio.
-In combination these factors assure that our climbers will only be carrying up their own personal equipment between the camps and that their summit bid is not hampered by other team members needing to descend before the summit is reached.
+Back-up for ascent phase: When our climbers are enjoying a rest day, us guides get to work.
+To save our clients needing to carry super heavy loads between camps, the guides start on the mountain before them to locate bomb-proof camping positions and to begin to carry up food and emergency supplies.
+In addition to this, we strategically employ porters to carry group luggage such as tents, stoves, fuel for the ascent phase of our program and to carry down human waste and rubbish when we descend from the high camp.
+For the summit bid, we additionally employ as many qualified Argentinian mountain guides as needed to make up at least a 3:1 climber to guide ratio.
+In combination, these factors ensure that our climbers will only be carrying up their own personal equipment between the camps and that their summit bid is not hampered by other team members needing to descend before the summit is reached.

 Office back up: Our efforts on the mountain are hugely supported by a seamless office team.
 These guys assure that all the behind the scene organisation is taken care off.
-We know that your ascent starts the second you leave for the airport and our office crew assure that you will not be distracted by any organisational or logistical issues.
-We enhance our services off the mountain by including Park entry fees, 4 nights hotel accommodation in Mendoza, 4 restaurant dinners and of course all international airfares and transfers.
+We know that your ascent starts the second you leave for the airport and our office crew ensure that you will not be distracted by any organisational or logistical issues.
+We enhance our services off the mountain by including all National Park entry fees, 4 nights hotel accommodation in Mendoza, 3 restaurant dinners (including a well-deserved celebration meal) and of course all international and domestic airfares and transfers.

-And here is what one of our 360 climber’s had to say when returning back from a successful summit in December 2017:
+And here is what Callum, one of our 360 climber’s had to say when returning back from a successful summit last year: